Information for Mentors

 - With your Mentee, decide on the goals of the individual relationship

-- Meet with your Mentee once a month, or as agreed with your Mentee.
+- Meet with your Mentee once a month, or as agreed.
 There is a commitment to meet at least 10 times during the 12 month programme

-- With your Mentee decide how contact will occur.
-For example, face-to-face meetings, phone conversation, or some other form of internet communication such as Skype
+- With your Mentor decide how contact will occur.
+For example, face-to-face meetings, phone conversations, email or video calls

 - Keep the agreed contact commitment